Model Configuration Variables

 qwen2.5-vl-72b-instruct | MODELS_GWDG_QWEN2_5_VL_72B_INSTRUCT_ACTIVE |

-Tool Configuration Variables
+Tool Capability Variables

 MODELS_{PROVIDER}_{MODEL_ID}_TOOLS_{TOOL_NAME}